anixd/do_checker/README.md

         ```bash
         docker-compose up --build
         ```

+    **Note**:  *First launch may take 5-8 minutes due to the pulling and extraction of Playwright and headless Chromium images (they are quite heavy).*

     * The `--build` flag is necessary for the first run or if dependencies (`requirements.txt`) or the `Dockerfile` have changed.
     * Docker Compose will build the application image (this might take some time on the first run due to Playwright installation) and start the container.
 You will see application logs directly in your terminal.
     * To stop the application, press `Ctrl+C`.